Does Cheltenham Welcomes Refugees (CWR) only support Syrian refugees?

 What kind of housing is being offered to Syrian refugees?

 In Cheltenham, two bedroom council properties have been used.
 Elsewhere, the private sector has also been used.
 If you are a private landlord and interested in offering housing to refugees, checkout our page for landlords.

 How many Syrian families are there in Cheltenham?

 Cheltenham is currently home to almost twenty Syrian refugee families, as well as other refugee families from other parts of the world.
 A few more Syrian families are expected to arrive in the next year or so, including some families from elsewhere in the world, but this is dependent on houses becoming available for them.
 You can read more about the global and local context of refugees on the about page.

 People who have been granted refugee status have permission to work and access public funds.
 However, the UK is taking ‘vulnerable people’ whom the UNHCR (United Nations High Commissioner for Refugees) has deemed to be in urgent need of resettlement.
 This means that some people will have difficulties working due to various factors such as ill health.
 Language is also a barrier to getting a job for many refugees who find themselves in the UK.

 Asylum seekers (displaced people seeking refugee status) aren’t presently allowed to work or study, even though the asylum process can take many years to process.
 If you’d like to get involved in changing this, Right To Remain are campaigning on this issue.

 Who is choosing which families come and how?

-The UNHCR is identifying families who meet the criteria which the Home Office has specified and is liaising with the Home Office.
+The UNHCR identifies families who meet the criteria which the Home Office has specified and liaises with the Home Office to carry out vetting checks.
 When housing becomes available somewhere, refugees are chosen from camps in the Middle East to come to the UK.